What is the ultimate Sony FE (full-frame, E-mount) Portrait lens?

 The Best Sony Full-Frame Portrait Lenses

-The 70-200 f/2.8 image stabilized lens is one of the most crucial zoom lenses in most photographers' kits, and, with a superset of the classic portrait focal length range included, this lens is frequently called upon to photograph people.
+The 70-200 f/2.8 image stabilized lens is one of the most critical zoom lenses in most photographers' kits.
 Professionals and amateurs alike typically have this lens in their hands with high frequency.
-Professionals use it because there is no better lens available for many jobs, and amatuers use it additionally because this is the longest focal length available in an affordable, conveniently-sized f/2.8 lens.
+Professionals use it because there is no better lens available for many jobs, and amateurs use it additionally because this is the longest focal length available in an affordable, conveniently-sized f/2.8 lens.

-This completely professional-grade lens has good image quality, fast and accurate AF, and Optical SteadyShot in a solid, weather-sealed, fixed-size body.
+This completely professional-grade lens has impressive image quality, fast and accurate AF, and Optical SteadyShot in a solid, weather-sealed, fixed-size body.
 The wide f/2.8 max aperture allows action to be captured in low light and, combined with the telephoto focal lengths, allows the background to be blurred away.
-This lens is not inexpensive or light.
+An added benefit is that this lens performs well with teleconverters, a great option for when you need even more focal length.
+This lens is not inexpensive, butthe version II lens is impressively lightweight.

 Elite Grade Image Quality, Ultra-Wide Aperture, Strong Background Blur, Focal Length Suitable for Any Subject Framing